arceojoshua1994/challenge-2-portfolio/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- The motivation was to build a codebase that follows accessibility standards.
+- The motivation was to build a portfolio to display the projects I have worked on.
-- Make sure the site is optimized for search engines.
+- Make sure the site is fully operational and matches the layout of the mock-up.
-- Add semantic elements as well as refactor the code.
+- Use CSS and Javascript to add aesthetics and functionality to the application.
-- I learned how to refactor code efficiently.
+- I learned how to build an application without a starter code and add CSS and Javascript to manipulate the webpage and enhance user interaction.

 ## Table of Contents (Optional)